mikellol/simpsonsApi-sowa/README.md

 # simpsonsApi-sowa
-Api with information about some characters from The Simpsons.
+Program to create an Api with information about some characters from The Simpsons.